Trade-offs between structural richness and perceptual robustness in music network representations: Acknowledgments

 \section{Acknowledgments}

+We thank Timoteo Carletti and Nicolás Bono Rosselló for helpful comments and feedback on the manuscript.
 L.~B.~R and R.~J acknowledge support from the Bridge grant funded by Young Researchers of the Complex Systems Society (yrCSS).
 R.~J. acknowledges support from the fellowship FI-SDUR funded by Generalitat de Catalunya.
 L.~B.~R acknowledges support from the ARIAC project (No. 2010235), funded by the Service Public de Wallonie (SPW Recherche).
-M.~A.~S and M.~B. acknowledge support from: Grant TED2021-129791B-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``European Union NextGenerationEU/PRTR''; Grant PID2022-137505NB-C22 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''; Generalitat de Catalunya grant number 2021SGR00856.
+M.~A.~S and M.~B. acknowledge support from grant PID2022-137505NB-C22 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF/EU''.
 M.~B. acknowledges the ICREA Academia award, funded by the Generalitat de Catalunya.